 Your outstanding credit, other outgoings, income, and number of dependants, will help them assess your affordability, and affect the amount you could borrow.

-You can find out more about credit checks, credit scores and your credit check rights in our guide: How to check your credit record.
+Find out more about credit checks, credit scores and your credit check rights in our guide How to check your credit record.

 Getting a mortgage with bad credit is more difficult, but there are steps you can take to improve your chances.